Skip to main content

 Thinkstock/iStock/Artranq

-For healthy eating tips, MyPlate offers resources dedicated to those who are pregnant and breastfeeding, and these can help with determining calorie needs and meeting food group targets.
-For additional guidance, consult your health care provider and a registered dietitian nutritionist.
+For healthy eating tips, MyPlate offers resources dedicated to those who are pregnant and breastfeeding.
+These can help with determining calorie needs and meeting food group targets.
+For additional guidance, consult your health care provider and meet with a registered dietitian nutritionist.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.